- The famous US Dividend Aristocrats are a select group of S&P 500 stocks with 25+ years of consecutive dividend increases.

 - For the European focused investors, there is also the list of European Dividend Aristocrats.

 - Dividend Champions are not necessarily members of the S&P 500 index, have increased their dividend for 25 or more consecutive years.

-- 100+ years of dividend, the list of stocks that pay over 100 year of dividend can be an list of inspiration.
+- 100+ years of dividend, the list of stocks that pay over 100 years of dividend can be a list of inspiration.